JamieKieranMartin/Flask-Web-Application/README.md

 - Charges will automatically be added on to a monthly bill for specific addons using the Stripe API.
 - Forget password and other error routes were implemented and revolve around email authentication as well.

-All images, emails and keys have been removed for personal reasons.
+All images, emails and keys have been hashed out or removed.